shoeffner/mthesis/src/gaze_library.md

 have some slight implementation differences. `EyeLike` scales the image patches containing the eyes to a specific size of \SI{50x50}{{pixels}}, while `PupilLocalization` avoids this.
-Usually this means that if a subject sits closer to the camera and thus the eyes are larger, `EyeLike` will perform faster, while `PupilLocalization` is much faster for subjects which are further away from the camera.
-The precision for both implementations is similar, but depending on whether the scale affects precision or not, either one can outperform the other in certain circumstances.
+Usually, this means that if a subject sits closer to the camera and thus the eyes are larger, `EyeLike` will perform faster, while `PupilLocalization` is much faster for subjects which are further away from the camera.
+The precision for both implementations is similar, but depending on whether the scale effects precision or not, either one can outperform the other in certain circumstances.
 Another implementation difference is that `PupilLocalization` uses a pre-calculated lookup table for some constant values because it was hoped that a lookup table might speed up the process at the cost of some memory.
-Eventually the speed did not change much, the image size is a much more important factor as it dominates the algorithm's complexity.
+Eventually, the speed did not change much, the image size is a much more important factor as it dominates the algorithm's complexity.
 A third implementation detail is that `EyeLike` is implemented using OpenCV, while `PupilLocalization` uses Dlib.
 A very interesting difference is the choice of gradient functions. `EyeLike` uses a gradient function inspired by Matlab [@Hume2012], `PupilLocalization` uses the standard Sobel edge detector as Dlib implements it.
-For both implementations the `relative_threshold` can be set.
+For both implementations, the `relative_threshold` can be set.
 In both steps it is used to discard possible eye center locations if the gradient magnitude at the tested location is below $\mu_\text{mag} + \theta \sigma_\text{mag}$ with the `relative_threshold` $\theta$, which is detailed in @sec:pupil-localization.